-As a graduate student in the School of Criminology and Criminal Justice, students should be aware of and observe all of the procedures and requirements outlined in the ASU Graduate College Policies and Procedures hanbook and in this handbook.
+As a graduate student in the SCCJ, students should be aware of and observe all the procedures and requirements outlined in the ASU Graduate College Policies and Procedures handbook and in this handbook.
 Students are expected to remain informed about the general policies concerning graduate studies and the specific requirements of this program.
-In addition, students should frequently check his/her MyASU account and ASU email for the most up-to-date information regarding status, holds, items to attend to and other important information.
+In addition, students should frequently check his/her My ASU account and ASU email for the most up-to-date information regarding status, holds, items to attend to and other important information.